 - 6.1 West Kent Partnership.
-The Council is a founding member of the West Kent Partnership, (https://westkentpartnership.org.uk/) formed on a sub-regional rather than district basis, reflecting the degree of economic and social homogeneity across West Kent and a shared community of interest.
-The Partnership works with other partners in a joined up fashion for the benefit of the local community with a focus on economic development and infrastructure issues.
-Finance for these initiatives will come in part from the Business Rates Retention Pilot (a partnership comprising all Kent Authorities).
-A Number of strategic priorities have benefited from the Local Growth Fund. - 6.2 Transportation Partnerships.
+The Council is a founding member of the West Kent Partnership, formed on a sub-regional rather than a district basis, reflecting the degree of economic and social homogeneity across West Kent and a shared community of interest.
+The current focus of the partnership is on increasing inward investment and promotion of the sub-regional and the joint delivery of a range of UK Shared Prosperity Fund and Rural England Prosperity Fund initiatives. - 6.2 Transportation Partnerships.
 The Borough Council has consistently sought to influence the quality of transportation services in its area and increase investment in them by the relevant authorities.
-These authorities include the local highway authority, (Kent County Council), the strategic road network agency (Highways England), railway operators and Government Departments. - 6.3 The Joint Transportation Board, comprising Members from the Borough and County Councils, provides an overseeing function for the co-ordination of transport investment in the Borough.
-This ranges from regular reviews of minor improvements, highway maintenance programmes and parking reviews to major investment through key strategies. - 6.4 Local Enterprise Partnership (LEP).
-The South East Local Enterprise Partnership (SELEP) seeks to promote economic growth across Essex, Kent and East Sussex.
-Given its size, a federated model of operation has been adopted and the Kent and Medway Economic Partnership (KMEP) is the local body which covers Tonbridge and Malling.
-A key role for both organisations is to bid for government schemes monies to fund local projects which support
+These authorities include the local highway authority, (Kent County Council), the strategic road network agency (Highways England), railway operators and Government Departments.

-- our local economy.
-TMBC has a key role in identifying and promoting priorities for economic regeneration. - Other Partnerships.
-The Council is also part of a partnership that has promoted a bid to the Local Growth Fund to bring forward the much needed improvement to the Leigh Flood Storage area.
-This is a strategic infrastructure investment required to safeguard many residential and business properties in the southern part of the Borough and to enable future growth and new development to take place. - 6.6 Community Regeneration Partnerships.
+- 6.3 The Joint Transportation Board.
+Comprising Members from the Borough and County Councils, provides an overseeing function for the co-ordination of transport investment in the Borough.
+This ranges from regular reviews of minor improvements, highway maintenance programmes and parking reviews to major investment through key strategies. - 6.4 Kent and Medway Economic Partnership.
+Seeks to promote economic growth across the county and covers Tonbridge and Malling.
+A key role of this organisation is to shape economic policy and bid for government funding for local projects which support our local economy.
+TMBC has a key role in identifying and promoting priorities for economic regeneration. - 6.5 Other Partnerships.
+Having successfully bid for Local Growth Funding and DEFRA Grant in Aid for the Leigh Expansion and Hildenborough Embankment Scheme (LEHES), the LEHES Partnership (comprising the Environment Agency, TMBC and KCC) is now supporting the implementation of this strategic infrastructure investment required to safeguard many residential and business properties in the southern part of the borough and to enable future growth and new development to take place. - 6.6 Community Regeneration Partnerships.
 The Council has entered into partnerships which have made a genuine difference to the local community with clear and tangible outcomes. - 6.7 The Community Safety Partnership (CSP).
 The Crime and Disorder Act 1998 placed an obligation on local authorities and the Police (amongst others) to work together to develop and implement a strategy to tackle crime and disorder in their area.
-The Tonbridge and Malling CSP vision is: working together to ensure the safety and security of Tonbridge and Malling's residents, businesses and visitors. - 6.8 Tonbridge Central Area Action Plan.
-The Plan provides the ambition for Tonbridge Town Centre and the context for partnership projects to attract private sector investment in the town centre and secure transport and environmental improvements.
-A number of key sites are allocated that have potential to deliver town centre and mixed use development that can generate increased vitality into the town centre and the High Street in particular.
-The Action Plan is to be reviewed as part of the new Local Plan.
+The Tonbridge and Malling CSP vision is: working together to ensure the safety and security of Tonbridge and Malling's residents, businesses and visitors.